Pacific Park, Brooklyn: 2020s

 Greenland USA and the MTA agreed in mid-2023 to construct a deck over part of Vanderbilt Yard, thereby allowing the construction of three apartment buildings above.
 That year, Greenland USA defaulted on two construction loans worth $349 million.
 The loans were related to six sites that had been planned as part of the project's second phase.
 Work had stalled on these six sites, prompting local community groups to protest the lack of progress.
 At the time, eight of the planned buildings had been completed.
 By mid-2024, The Related Companies—which had developed Hudson Yards in Manhattan, another project above a rail yard—had expressed interest in taking over the remaining Phase 2 sites.
 In August 2024, Greenland USA's lenders Fortress Investment Group and the U.S. Immigration Fund agreed to foreclose on the project, and they (along with the Related Companies) agreed to jointly take over the development.

 In January 2025, the Related Companies withdrew from the Pacific Park project, and Cirrus Real Estate joined the project, partnering with the U.S. Immigration Fund.
 LCOR also became involved in the project.
-The Empire State Development Corporation was supposed to charge Greenland USA a fine of about $2,000 per month per unbuilt apartment starting in June 2025, but the ESDC postponed the fines, contigent on a new developer being selected by August 1.
-Even though no developer had been found by August, the state again waived the fines.
+The Empire State Development Corporation was supposed to charge Greenland USA a fine of about $2,000 per month per unbuilt apartment starting in June 2025, but the ESDC postponed the fines, contingent on a new developer being selected by August 1.
+Even though no developer had been found by August, the state again waived the fines, due to concerns that Greenland USA would file a lawsuit over the fines.
+Cirrus and LCOR took over as the developers at a foreclosure auction in October, and they proposed revised plans the next month, which included increasing the project's density.
+Under the revised plan, the number of apartments would be increased to 2,600, with a total of 9,000 units.
+New York's 2026–27 state budget allocated another $175 million for Pacific Park.
+In June 2026, Cirrus and LCOR announced plans to spend $5 billion to complete Pacific Park, constructing six buildings with a combined 5,600 apartments.
+This amount included $700 million from the state government to pay for a platform over the yards.